mdeugarteromero/msac-lab6/exercise03.md

         git config --global user.email "john.doe@somewebsite.com"

 4. Why did we use the `--global` flag?
 (What does that do?)
+The `--global` flag allows the set the default information for any future projects.

 5. Check your git config to show the changes you have made